Arkueid/live2d-py/README.en.md

 Load and manipulate Live2D models using pure Python instead of web engine (JavaScript).

-The functionalities of Live2D Native SDK are wrapped into Python via Python C API.
+The functionalities of Live2D Native SDK are wrapped into Python via Python C Extension.

 Theoretically, Live2D models can be rendered on any OpenGL-based windows in Python as long as the OpenGL context is properly configured.